on this page

 - take part in forward planning discussions or meetings that may affect their role.

-For example, your employee could:
+For example, your employee could do any of the following:

 - participate in a planning meeting